forReason/TaskMaster/README.md

 # Welcome To TaskMaster
-Taskmaster is the simplest possiböe implementation for an eisenhower task matrix.
+Taskmaster is the simplest possible implementation for an eisenhower task matrix.
 It does not get simpler than that:
 ![image](https://github.com/user-attachments/assets/72b63bef-ae42-4c45-a62c-116f11133e37)

 You will create very simplistic task items.